 In constant dollars

-Estimated using a Solow model to model feedbacks from deficit-financed government defense spending into current GDP, the capital stock, and interest rates.
-The severity of the burden of war-related interest payments will depend on many factors, not least, the overall future health of the U.S. economy, interest rates, government fiscal policy, and national saving.
+Estimated using Solow model-to-model feedbacks from deficit-financed government defense spending into current GDP, the capital stock, and interest rates.
+The severity of the burden of war-related interest payments will depend on many factors, not least, the overall future health of the US economy, interest rates, government fiscal policy, and national saving.